bmspinelli/budgeted-sensor-placement/README.md

     >> scripts to test the above algorithms on randomly generated trees

 ### Dependencies
-This implementation requires the following Python libraries: NetworkX, functools32.
+This implementation requires Python 2.7 and the following third-party libraries: NetworkX, functools32.

 [1] L.E.
 Celis, F. Pavetic, B. Spinelli, P. Thiran, *Budgeted Sensor Placement for Source Localization on Trees*, LAGOS 2015